srobo/docs/kit/arduino.md

 ## Case Dimensions

 The case alone measures 86✕68✕23mm(L✕W✕H) without the extra pin headers.
-When the Ruggeduino is fitted the whole unit measures 86✕84✕29mm; some screw heads may protrude from the bottom of the case by up to 2mm.
+When the Ruggeduino is fitted with the screw terminal headers the whole unit measures 86✕84✕29mm; some screw heads may protrude from the bottom of the case by up to 2mm.
 Don’t forget that the cables will also stick out.

 ## Specification